Frequently Asked Questions

 PROMYS India Community

-In 2020, there will be over 45: Approximately 32 students and 8 counsellors plus faculty, research mentors, and visiting mathematicians.
-In 2021, it is intended that there be 48 students and 12 counsellors.
+There will be over 45: Approximately 32 students and 8 counsellors plus faculty, research mentors, and visiting mathematicians.
+For the second year of the program, it is intended that there be 48 students and 12 counsellors.

-The Mehta Fellowship programme, which ran from 2015 through 2019, was the pilot programme for PROMYS India in which competitively selected pre-university students from across India were awarded fellowships to attend PROMYS at Boston University in the United States.
+The Mehta Fellowship programme is the pilot programme for PROMYS India in which competitively selected pre-university students from across India are awarded fellowships to attend PROMYS at Boston University in the United States.
+The Mehta Fellowships have been offered since 2015.
 Many of the Mehta Fellows attended for multiple summers and some returned as Mehta Counsellors.
 Many of the returning students and counsellors at PROMYS India will be former Mehta Fellows.

 Counsellors are undergraduates studying mathematics at top universities.
 There will be counsellors who first participated as students.
 Many alumni will return to PROMYS India, often multiple times.